GunnarHolwerda/CommandBot/README.md

 # Discord CommandBot
 This is a Discord bot that can be [added to your server](https://discordapp.com/oauth2/authorize?&client_id=175838908830056450&scope=bot&permissions=4000).

-This bot provides many different commands to enhance your Discord Guild.
+This bot provides many different commands to enhance your Discord Server.

 ## Supported Commands
 Arguments are required text for the Commands